iw1qlh/Magnetic-Loop-Calculator/README.md

 ## pF vs MHz

-You can see the effect on frequency and bandwith changing loop characteristics.
+Use the sliders to see the effect on frequency and bandwith changing loop characteristics.

 https://www.desmos.com/calculator/jrsulmijxo